k-nut/baumvideo/README.md

 ```
 ./download_data.sh   # Downloads the data from the tree api and puts it into ./data
-./create_styles.sh   # Creates an xml file per year based on `template.xml` and puts it into ./styles
-./render_images.sh   # Renders the images with nik4.py
+./render.py          # Renders the images with mapnik
 ./add_year_labels.sh # Adds the labels that show the year to the top left
 ```